sam-iitj/sam-iitj.github.io/_posts/2017-06-01-Recurrent-Neural-Network.markdown

 from IPython.display import display, Math, Latex
 ```

 The idea behing a basic Recurrent Neural Network is to have a unit which can take into account the past while processing the new input.
-So, the idea is that each state of the RNN unit is a function of the current input $x_{t}$ as well as the previous state of the system $h_{t-1}$.
+So, the idea is that each state of the RNN unit is a function of the current input $$x_{t}$$ as well as the previous state of the system $$h_{t-1}$$.

 $$y(t) = f(x_{t-1}, h_{t-1})$$

 Here's the implementation for a basic Recurrent Neural Network.

 $$h_{t} = x_{t}^TW_{x} + h_{t-1}^TW_{h} + b_{h}$$

 $$y_{t} = softmax(h_{t}^TW_{o} + b_{o})$$

 ##### RNN